 When it comes to decorating the cake, I went with the rustic minimalism of buttercream swirls you can easily create with an offset spatula or even the back of a spoon.
 (Unless, of course, you’re a control freak like me – in which case, those “spontaneous” swirls will take you… oh, say an hour or two to achieve.)

-To make your life easier, and to make sure you give this AMAZING recipe a go, here are the step-by-step pictures for making this truly jaw-droppingly delicious gluten free chocolate cake.
+To make your life easier, and to make sure you give this AMAZING recipe a go, check out the step-by-step pictures for making this delicious gluten free chocolate cake below.
+But before we get to the baking, an important question:

 But let’s start at the beginning.